roshanevala/ReHome-SriLanka/docs/1-PROJECT-OVERVIEW.md

-# ReHome Sri Lanka - Project Overview
+# ReBuild Homes SriLanka - Project Overview

 ## Vision
 Connect people who lost their homes in disasters with donors who want to help rebuild, through a transparent, verified, and trusted process.